 A Legal Entity Identifier (LEI) number / legal entity code is defined as a unique 20-character alphanumeric string (i.e. 529900T8BM49AURSDO55).

 The meaning of an LEI is to define a Legal Entity (company, organization, firm, government body, trust, fund, etc) on a worldwide basis, and regularly within financial systems.
 Once issued the Legal Entity number can be used to represent the Legal Entity in financial transactions or use cases requiring verified organization identities.

 LEIs are required by all parties participating in regulated transactions.
 They provide a publicly available verifiable source of ‘who is who’ (organization identity) and ‘who owns whom’ (organization group structures).

-The LEI number is based on the ISO 17442 standard and assigned only to a single Legal Entity on a global basis.
+The LEI number is based on the ISO 17442 standard and each LEI is assigned only to a single Legal Entity on a global basis.

 The ecosystem, known as the Global LEI System or GLEIS, is maintained and operated by the Global LEI Foundation (GLEIF).
 The ability to issue Legal Entity Identifiers is only awarded to a limited number of organizations (like RapidLEI) after passing a stringent accreditation process who then become formally known as LOUs – Legal Operating Units.

 Watch this short video to learn all about LEIs:

-What type of Legal Entity can register an LEI number?
+What type of Legal Entity can apply for a Legal Entity Identifier?